Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: Progressive Binarization PCE

-Regarding the CutSize, in Table~\ref{tab: cut_size_comparison} are shown the results for only those simulations in which boths methods satisfy the constraint.
-The Iterative-$\alpha$ PCE consistently achieves a better solution quality, yielding cut sizes between a $5\%-30\%$ smaller than the PCE.
+Regarding the CutSize, in Table~\ref{tab: cut_size_comparison} are shown the results for only those simulations in which both methods satisfy the constraint.
+PB-PCE consistently achieves a better solution quality, yielding cut sizes between a $5\%-30\%$ smaller than the PCE.

 Taken together, these results indicate that the observed performance gains cannot be attributed solely to the final value $\alpha_f$ achieved by the algorithm, but rather to the iterative evolution of $\alpha$ during the optimization process itself.